dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-pub-sub/_index.md

 }
 ```

-Calls to the `PullMessagesAsync()` method are "long-lived" in that the method is not expected to return until canceled (i.e. via the `cancellationToken`).
-The "topic" from which messages should be pulled is passed via the `topic` argument, while the delivery to the Dapr runtime performed via the `deliveryHandler` callback.
+Calls to the `PullMessagesAsync()` method are "long-lived", in that the method is not expected to return until canceled (for example, via the `cancellationToken`).
+The "topic" from which messages should be pulled is passed via the `topic` argument, while the delivery to the Dapr runtime is performed via the `deliveryHandler` callback.
 Delivery allows the component to receive notification if/when the application (served by the Dapr runtime) acknowledges processing of the  message.

 ```csharp
     public async Task PullMessagesAsync(PubSubPullMessagesTopic topic, MessageDeliveryHandler<string?, PubSubPullMessagesResponse> deliveryHandler, CancellationToken cancellationToken = default)